Ozzy Osbourne Summer Tour With Zakk Wilde, Blasko, Tommy Clufetos and Adam Wakeman

 Ozzy Osbourne is going on the road again, this time with Zakk Wilde instead of Gus G. as the lead guitarist.
-While Ozzy is sticking with bassist Rob “Blasko” Nicholson, drummer Tommy Clufetos and Adam West on keyboards, he’s swapping out the guitarists.
+While Ozzy is sticking with bassist Rob “Blasko” Nicholson, drummer Tommy Clufetos, and Adam West on keyboards, he’s swapping out the guitarists.

 Black Sabbath cover band Zakk Sabbath, with Zakk Wilde, and Blasko, is also releasing a limited-edition, three track, 25 minute EP “Live in Detroit” with drummer Joey Castillo on the Southern Lord Recordings label.
 “Live in Detroit” by Zakk Sabbath will be released June 16 according to Blabbermouth.

-Zakk Wilde is part of the bands Zakk Sabbath, The Black Label Society. and was a member of Ozzy Osbourne’s solo band for many years.
+Zakk Wilde is part of the bands Zakk Sabbath, The Black Label Society, and was a member of Ozzy Osbourne’s solo band for many years.
 In recent years Gus G. has taken Zakk Wilde’s spot as lead guitarist.

 Ozzy Osbourne wanted to make it quite clear that his choice of guitarist was never anything personal.
 There has never been a “falling out” between The Black Label Society’s Zakk Wilde and Black Sabbath’s Ozzy Osbourne, nor is the Black Sabbath frontman angry with Gus G. now.
 It’s just about the music as Ozzy told The Rolling Stone.

-“I haven’t fallen out with Zakk [Wilde,] but Zakk’s got his own band, and I felt like my stuff was beginning to sound like Black Label Society,”
+“I haven’t fallen out with Zakk [Wilde,] but Zakk’s got his own band, and I felt like my stuff was beginning to sound like Black Label Society.”

 Black Sabbath’s Ozzy Osbourne and Zakk Wilde’s band, The Black Label Society, have little in common musically other than Zakk Wilde, but Wilde’s signature style was moving toward The Black Label Society’s style a bit, and perhaps away from the Black Sabbath influence.
 The lead guitarist is a huge part of a band’s sound, so fans can see that Osbourne’s comments make a good point.